openhive-network/HAfAH/src/sql_serializer/README.md

 The current mode of the serializer is controlled by a singleton object of class [indexation_state](./include/hive/plugins/sql_serializer/indexation_state.hpp).

 ### Collect data from hived's chainbase
-In each mode of the serializer, block data is cached to the [cached_data_t](./include/hive/plugins/sql_serializer/cached_data.h).
+In each mode of the serializer, the block data that will be written to the HAF database is cached inside [cached_data_t](./include/hive/plugins/sql_serializer/cached_data.h).

 ![](./doc/collecting_block_in_cache.png)

-At the end of ```sql_serializer_plugin_impl::on_post_apply_block``` method ```indexation_state::trigger_data_flush``` the cached data from the block may or may not be dumped to the HAF database depending on the serialization mode. * THIS SENTENCE NEEDS FIXING *
+At the end of the ```sql_serializer_plugin_impl::on_post_apply_block``` method,  ```indexation_state::trigger_data_flush``` is called to determine if the data cached so far should be dumped yet to the HAF database (the triggering condition depends on the serialization mode).

 ### Dumping cached block data to PostgreSQL database
 There are two class which are responsible for dumping block data to the hive_fork_manager.
-- [reindex_data_dumper](./include/hive/plugins/sql_serializer/reindex_data_dumper.h) is used to massively dump only irreversible blocks to the database directly to irrevesible tables in hive_fork_manager.
+- [reindex_data_dumper](./include/hive/plugins/sql_serializer/reindex_data_dumper.h) is used to massively dump only irreversible blocks to the database directly to irreversible tables in hive_fork_manager.
 This dumper is optimized to dump a large number of blocks in a single batch operation.
 The different types of data in each batch is dumped using several threads with separate conections to the database.
 These writing threads do not wait for each other, so FOREIGN KEY constraint checks have to be disabled before operating with this dumper.
-Because its threads do no wait for each other, the content of the irreversible tables managed by the hive fork manager may be temporarily inconsistent.
-The rendevouz pattern is used to inform the database which block is known as the head of the fully dumped (consistent) blocks.
+Because its threads do not wait for each other, the content of the irreversible tables managed by the hive fork manager may be temporarily inconsistent.
+When all the threads of the batch have completed, the rendevouz pattern is used to inform the database which block is known as the head of the fully dumped (consistent) blocks.

   ![](./doc/reindex_dumper.png)
-- [livesync_data_dumper](./include/hive/plugins/sql_serializer/livesync_data_dumper.h) is used to dump one block at a time using the `hive.push_block` hive_fork_manager function.
+- [livesync_data_dumper](./include/hive/plugins/sql_serializer/livesync_data_dumper.h) is used to dump one block at a time using the `hive.push_block` function (defined in hive_fork_manager).
 Both reversible and irreversible blocks can be dumped.
-Each block is processed by a few threads that convert the block data into SQL-formatted std::string-s.
+Each block is processed by several threads that convert the block data into SQL-formatted std::strings.
 When all the threads have finished processing the block, a rendevouz object makes a SQL query to call `hive.push_block` with the prepared strings as its parameters.
   ![](./doc/livesync_dumper.png)

 The dumpers are triggered by the implementation of `indexation_state::flush_trigger`.
 This trigger makes the decision if cached data can be dumped or not.
 There are 3 implementation of this trigger: